chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 where $\mathcal{A}^*(s) = \text{arg min}_{a \in \mathcal{A}(s)}\lbrace u(s) \rbrace$.
 In this case, we can easily see that (2) reduces to (1).

-To compute the utilities. the agent must traverse the tree until a state, $s$, is reached whose successors are all leaves.
-Then, using (2), the agent can compute $\text{Ev}\lbrace u(s) \rbrace$ working back up the tree.
+To compute the utilities. the agent must traverse the tree until a state, $s$, is reached whose successors are all leaves, and then compute $\text{Ev}\lbrace u(s) \rbrace$ by working back up the tree.

 <img src="https://github.com/chandra-gummaluru/chandra-gummaluru.github.io/raw/master/media/go/minmax_search.gif"/>*Computing utilities via the min-max algorithm on a binary game tree of depth 3.*